 The National Alopecia Areata Foundation states that more than 6.6 million people in the U.S. and 147 million people worldwide have or will develop alopecia.

 The condition is unpredictable in nature.
-With the exception of androgenic alopecia, there’s no pattern to the loss.
+Often times, there’s no pattern to the loss.
 Some can go periods of time with no balding and some will see sporadic or total regrowth without therapy of any kind.

 - Alopecia areata: patchy bald spots on scalp